K-theory of cluster C*-algebras: An example

+(i) Since $t>1$, it is easy to see by direct substitution that the values of index belong to the interval:

-1cm To get discrete moduli, we shall assume that ${\cal A}(1,1)$ is a finite cluster algebra, i.e. the number of $x_i$ is finite.
+(ii) To get discrete values, we shall assume that ${\cal A}(1,1)$ is a finite cluster algebra, i.e. the number of $x_i$ is finite.
 It is immediate that $|{\cal B}|<\infty$ and from the second series in (\ref{eq20}) one obtains:

-for some integer $n\ge 3$.
+for some integer $n\ge 1$.
 But $x_1x_4-x_2x_3= {1\over 2}(t+t^{-1})$ and using formula (\ref{eq21}) for the Chebyshev polynomials, one gets an equation:

 for (possibly complex) values of modulus $t$.
 Since (\ref{eq30}) is equivalent to the equation $t^{2n}-2t^n+1=(t^n-1)^2=0$, one gets the $n$-th root of unity: